Shaun Wilson-Miller

-Shaun Miller was born with a congenital heart defect and died on Saturday 26 May 2012 at the age of 17 years.
+Shaun Miller was an Australian born with a congenital heart defect and who died on 26 May 2012 at the age of 17 years.
 Shaun was born on 23 January 1995.
 Before Shaun died, he lived with his father in the Melbourne suburb of Mill Park and went to school at Lalor North Secondary College up until Year 10.

 Shaun was an Essendon Bombers football fan and met his idol, Jobe Watson, on Channel 9's The Footy Show.
 Since the age of 13, Shaun enjoyed being a HeartKids Victoria ambassador and a motivational speaker to many children.

 Shaun's funeral was held at Plenty Ranges Arts and Community Centre.
 Nearly 1,000 people attended and there were many tributes from around the world.
-Shaun also posted his final goodbye on YouTube on May 1, 2012.
+Shaun also posted his final goodbye on YouTube on 1 May 2012.
 Soon after uploading his "Final Goodbye", it had begun to receive large amounts of attention and grief from other viewers on the platform YouTube.
-As of 2020, the video has 7.4M+ views.
+As of 2023, the video has 7.8M+ views.